Syllabus

 I generally do not respond to emails between Friday at 5:00pm and Monday at 8:00am.
 TAs are available on Sunday to answer questions and help you learn.
 You are welcome to email me over the weekend, but I will mostly likely respond on Monday.

 You will need a laptop on some class days.
-Any laptop will do, including a Chromebook.
 If you don't have a laptop, the CS department can loan you one for the semester.
-Our classroom also has a set of 12 laptops if you don't bring your own to class.
+Our classroom has a few spare laptops in case you don't bring your own to class.
 The only software you will need to install is Thonny (https://thonny.org/).

 All instructional materials including handouts, slides, videos, and sample code will be on the course website (https://w3.cs.jmu.edu/mayfiecs/cs149/).